Jingo-Finance/docs/README.md

 - Use the least dependencies as possible
 - Input changes (eg address, tokens, amounts) should be in the code

-By implementing these consistent principles Pegasys will have docs that are easy to understand and produce reusable code for its community.
+By implementing these consistent principles Jingo will have docs that are easy to understand and produce reusable code for its community.

 A good example is the [V3 SDK Guides](./docs/sdk/v3/guides/01-quick-start.md).